MArbeeGit/Healthcare-cost-prediction/README.md

 ## Project Structure
 The project is organized into the following folders and files:

 healthcare-cost-prediction/
 ├── data/  # Folder for raw and processed datasets
 │ └── insurance.csv  # Raw dataset used for training the model
-├── notebooks/ # Jupyter notebooks for EDA and model training │ ├── eda.ipynb # Exploratory Data Analysis (EDA) notebook
+├── notebooks/  # Jupyter notebooks for EDA and model training
+│ ├── eda.ipynb  # Exploratory Data Analysis (EDA) notebook
 │ └── model_training.ipynb  # Notebook for training the machine learning model
-├── src/ # Python scripts for preprocessing and model training │ └── model_training.py # Script to train and save the model ├── app.py # Streamlit app script for making predictions ├── model.pkl # Trained machine learning model
+├── app.py  # Streamlit app script for making predictions
+├── model.pkl  # Trained machine learning model
 ├── feature_names.txt  # Feature names used during model training
 ├── requirements.txt  # List of Python dependencies
 └── README.md  # Project description and instructions

 ## Dataset